Leo Tolstoy

 1

 How to overcome a bad mood?
 Firstly, with humility: when you know your weakness, why should you get irritated when others point it out?
 It is not polite of them, but they are right.
-Secondly, with reasoning: you will ultimately remain what you were, and if you had too much respect for yourself, then the only thing you have to do is change your opinion of yourself; the impoliteness of our neighbor leaves us as we were.
+Secondly, with reasoning: you will ultimately remain what you are, and if you have an overinflated opinion of yourself, then the only thing you have to do is change your opinion; the impoliteness of our neighbor leaves us as we are.
 But, most important, with forgiveness: there is only one means of not hating those who harm and insult you, and that is to do them good, to conquer your anger with kindness; your victory over your feelings will not change them, but you will master yourself.

 — Amiel